The Thirteenth Night: Plot

-Still far from their destination, the rickshaw man suddenly stops, insisting that he doesn't want to go any further.
+Still far from their destination, the rickshaw man suddenly stops, insisting that he does not want to go any further.
 Oseki begs him to take her at least to Hirokōji where she can find another rickshaw.
 At this moment, she and the driver recognise each other – he is Roku Kōsaka, a close friend from childhood days.
-He apologises for his shabby appearance, telling her how he turned to an irresponsible lifestyle after her wedding, was himself talked by his mother into an unhappy marriage which didn't last, and is now living in a cheap inn.
-While walking ahead with Roku, Oseki silently reminiscences how he had been in love with her, and how she herself had fantasies of becoming his wife and working in his family's store, before her parents pressured her into the marriage with Isamu.
+He apologises for his shabby appearance, telling her how he turned to an irresponsible lifestyle after her wedding, was himself talked by his mother into an unhappy marriage which did not last, and is now living in a cheap inn.
+While walking ahead with Roku, Oseki silently reminisces how he had been in love with her, and how she herself had fantasies of becoming his wife and working in his family's store, before her parents pressured her into the marriage with Isamu.
 In Hirokōji, they part ways, each returning to their own sad lives.